BatchLabs/Batch-iOS-SDK-Extension-ObjC/README.md

 # Batch SDK - iOS (Objective-C Extension)

+>Note: As Swift is now common in all apps and required by Batch, this extension should only be used if `https://github.com/BatchLabs/Batch-iOS-SDK-Extension.git` cannot be used.
+Even if your extension code is ObjC, you should be able to use the other extension code.

 This repository contains Batch's iOS Extension SDK.

 It is a light version that only uses Extension-safe APIs for extension-specific features.